pslucas0212/virtwho-customerportal/README.md

-# Configuring virtwho to work with the Red Hat Customer Portal
+# Configuring virt-who to work with the Red Hat Customer Portal

-In this tutorial we will look at configuring virtwho to provide hypervisor host information when the RHEL VM is registered to the customer portal.
+In this tutorial we will look at configuring virt-who to provide hypervisor host information when the RHEL VM is registered to the customer portal.

 For this tutorial I created a small RHEL VM (1 vCPU wth 2 GB RAM) running on VMWare to host virtwho.

-I setup an activation key in the Red Hat customer portal with RHEL standard support subscription attached.
-I then registered the system with the activation key to Red Hat customer portal.  **Note:** I have Simple Content Access enabled on my Red Hat customer portal.
+I registered the system with the activation key to Red Hat customer portal.  **Note:** I have Simple Content Access enabled on my Red Hat customer portal.

 ```
 # subscription-manager register --org=xxxxxxxxx --activationkey=your_key_here